Juan-Jones/earnonlinemoney/content/blog/creative-side-hustles.md

 ### 1. Network Marketing
 Most people are skeptical when they hear the term network marketing or multi-level marketing (MLM).
 And, by all means, people have valid reasons to be doubtful about the past.
 Back in the day, people were getting scammed by get-rich-quick schemes left and right.
 People became fearful of pursuing internet side hustles.
 But there are currently several legitimate network marketing opportunities.
 People can find opportunities in industries, including health, food, telecommunications, and many others.
 However, every opportunity is not for every person.
 Hence, if you're not a fan of attending conferences, or meeting and greeting, don't pursue MLM.
 On the flip side, if you enjoy marketing and networking, you can earn generously from networking marketing.
 ### 2. Place Advertisements on Your Car
 If you drive, why not place advertisements in your car to make money?
 You can rake in thousands of dollars by placing ads on your vehicle.
-Placingjobsothing to lose and everything to gain.
+Placing advertisements on your can enable you to earn $200 - $2000 per campaign.
+Through this opportunity, you have nothing to lose and everything to gain.
 As an owner, you don't have to worry about your car being damaged.
 When it's all said and done, your car will look professional.
 And if any damages occur, these companies will take care of the problem.
 ### 3. Accept Donations
 Accepting donations can generate huge earnings.
 It's one of the most profitable side hustle ideas.
 Some publishers receive several thousands of dollars accepting donations.
 You may not want to use this as your dominant strategy to generate cash.
 However, if you're looking for another way to earn extra income, accepting donations can be of use.
 The revenue gained from donations may actually surprise you.
 ### 4. House Cleaning
 Are you a person who likes to clear?
 Offer your cleaning expertise to individuals and businesses, providing meticulous cleaning services to create tidy and welcoming spaces.
 A few place to start HomeAdvisor.com,MerryMaids.com, and MollyMaids.com.
 ### 5. Get Paid to Click Ads
 Visiting websites is a fun side hustle.
 It will expand your horizon by visiting websites you've yet to see.
 Which can teach you a-lot and open your mind as well.
-But to be honest, you can't get rich visiting websites, but you can get paid to click ads and earn pocket change.
+But to be honest, you can't get rich visiting websites, but you can [get paid to click ads({{< relref "get-paid-to-click-ads" >}})] and earn pocket change.
 In order to make it worth your while, you need visit these sites regularly.
 Additionally, use more than one site to ensure your making the most out of your time.
 ### 6. Start a Laundromat Business
 Why not start a laundromat business?
 Starting a laundry business requires a huge start-up fee.
 However, a laundry business will pay off in the long haul.
 On average, a laundromat business costs around $200,000 - $100,0000 to start up.
 It can take anywhere between 2 and 6 years to earn back your total return on investment.
 The amount of revenue your business earns depends on how busy your business is and which city you live in.
 The average laundromat profits $3000 - $8000 per month.
 ### 7. Sell Information